mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-match.md

 modified: 2024-09-28T12:54:10-06:00
 ---

-Alright, let's talk about `toMatch`.
+Let's talk about `toMatch`.
 When you're working with strings in JavaScript, sometimes you want to say, "Hey, does **part** of this string match something I'm expecting?"
 That's where `toMatch` comes in.

 Basically, you use `toMatch` when you’re testing if a string contains a substring or if it matches a regular expression.
 This is perfect if you don’t care about the entire string, just some part of it.
 Instead of trying to go full-on pattern detective yourself, you just let Vitest do the heavy lifting.